 |---|---|---|---|

-| Jan 14, 2026 | Shattila Ekadashi | Krishna Paksha | Fasting day using sesame; purifies mind and body; devoted to Lord Vishnu.
-It falls on the same day as Makar Sankranti, making it doubly auspicious. |
+| January 14, 2026 | Shattila Ekadashi | Krishna Paksha | Fasting with sesame (Til) offerings to Lord Vishnu.
+Falls on same day as Makar Sankranti — doubly auspicious. |

-| Jan 29, 2026 | Jaya Ekadashi | Shukla Paksha | Brings success, peace, and spiritual liberation through fasting and prayers.
-Destroys the sins of even the most heinous deeds. |
+| January 29, 2026 | Jaya Ekadashi | Shukla Paksha | Brings success, peace, and liberation.
+Believed to destroy even the most serious karmic debts. |

 Daily Rahu Kaal Timings for January 2026